Hazem-Gouda/restaurant-app/README.md

 - ⚡ **Enhanced Performance:** Utilizes Next.js optimization features like **Image Component** and automatic code splitting.
 - ⚙️ **Routing:** Leverages Next.js's built-in file-system routing.
 - 📋 Browse menu items with images, descriptions, and prices.
-- ➕ Add and remove items from the cart.
 - 🚀 Uses **Redux** state management (as learned in V1) for complex state needs.
 - 📱 Fully responsive layout with **Bootstrap**.
 - ♿ Improved Accessibility (a11y) for better user experience.